Chattanooga school bus driver found guilty of 6 students' deaths in crash

 In addition, investigators discovered that Walker wasn't driving on his designated route when the crash took place.
 However, in court on Wednesday, Walker said that older drivers gave him a route sheet, but that the route had since changed as certain students had been added or taken off the route.

 Prosecutors said Walker was on the phone with Takiesha Nixon for four minutes before the bus crash.
-The two work together at Amazon, Walker's second job.
+The two worked together at Amazon, Walker's second job.

 Nixon said as soon as she learned Walker was driving a bus during their phone conversation, she hung up.
 Dunn said during Nixon's cross-examination that she didn't know Walker was involved in the crash until much later.